ontio/ontology/README.md

 # Build development environment

-The requirements to build Ontology are:
+The requirements to build ontology are:

 - Golang version 1.9 or later
 - Glide (a third-party package management tool)